litaio/docker-redis/README.md

 ## Configuration

+The default Redis configuration is the standard example configuration with two minor changes:

+* The data directory is set to /var/lib/redis.
-The container provides a very minimal Redis configuration by default.
-It simply sets the data directory to a volume at /var/lib/redis and turns on the "noeviction" mode to prevent keys from being automatically removed when memory is full.
-To provide your own configuration file, mount a volume from the host directory containing the configuration file.
+* The max memory policy is set to "noeviction" mode to prevent keys from being automatically removed when memory is full.

+You can provide your own custom configuration by mounting a volume with another file.
+The details of this are shown below.

 ## Usage